scipy-conference/scipy_proceedings/papers/sebastian_benthall/sebastian_benthall.rst

    :scale: 35%
    :figclass: bht

    Visualization of PyPi dependency network, created using Gephi [Bastian2009]_.
 This visualization does not include singleton nodes with zero degree, which are the vast majority of nodes.
 Node size is proportional to out degree.
 Nodes ar colored by the log (base 10) of package ecosystem risk.
-Red nodes are higher risk.:label:`depfig`
+Red nodes are higher risk.
+The large red cluster consists of projects related to the Zope web application server, including the Plone content management system.

 Our data collection process created a network with :math:`66,536` nodes and :math:`72939` edges.
 Over half of the nodes, :math:`33,573`, have no edge.
 This isolates them from the